wisp-forest/docs/docs/owo/features.md

 ### Networking
 :octicons-tag-24: 0.4.0

 oωo provides a fully-featured network serialization system.
-Built around `OwoNetChannel` and the `PacketBufSerializer` framework, packet data is automatically (de-)serialized and the corresponding handlers invoked without the need of keeping track of Identifiers or channel associations - everything is derived from the data class.
+Built around `OwoNetChannel` and the `Endec` framework, packet data is automatically (de-)serialized and the corresponding handlers invoked without the need of keeping track of Identifiers or channel associations - everything is derived from the data class.
 Packet contents are defined as Java `record`s, making it highly ergonomic.
-The serialization backend fully supports serializers for custom types and all channel-layout related data is synced between client and server making it so an incompatible server cannot be joined.
+The serialization backend fully supports serializers for custom types and within development, all channel-layout related data is synced between client and server making it so an incompatible server cannot be joined.

 ### [Item Groups](item-groups.md)
 :octicons-tag-24: 0.2.0